koyo-nic/grass-course-veroa/exercises/03_raster_exercises/PITCHME.md

 > **Task**: Now, do the same for the moving window case and compare outputs and results.

 <br>
-For an overview of r.li.* modules see: [r.li](https://grass.osgeo.org/grass74/manuals/r.li.html) manual
+For an overview of r.li.* modules, see: [r.li](https://grass.osgeo.org/grass74/manuals/r.li.html) manual

 +++